plone/training/mastering-plone/volto_overrides.rst

   This chapter is about the React frontend Volto.

-  Solve the same tasks in classic frontend in chapter :doc:`zpt_2`
+  Solve the same tasks in Plone Classic in chapter :doc:`zpt_2`

 In this part you will: